Your content might be fantastic, but learning how to write a blog post is more about how you present your information to your potential readers.

 - Is the paragraph setting different?

-Very often it is better to create bullet points manually to fix the problem.
+It is often better to manually create bullet points to fix the problem.

 3. I can set the indent to where I want.